Cardikit/Cardikit/docs/developers/backend/cli.md

 - If Docker is enabled (`USE_DOCKER=true`) in your `.env` file, and you're **not** inside a container, it runs the command in the container defined by `DOCKER_CONTAINER`.
 - Otherwise, it executes natively.
+- See [Config](./config.html) for more information on configuration.

 The CLI is powered by a lightweight Kernel: